Grin-gambling/.github/README.md

 # .github
-Github organization for working on and keeping track of our grinnell gambling website
+# Readme

+Welcome to Grin Gambling.
+This is where all of the code for our website will be.